 The traditional Sukiya-zukuri layout has rooms that open to a garden through an indirect diagonal or curved path that permits a view of the tea house.

 The secular culture flourished in the Edo period in the architectural field as well.
-Sukiya-zukuri which have tea room included, theater architecture, the construction of pleasure quarters.
+Sukiya-zukuri which has tea room included, theater architecture, the construction of the pleasure quarters.

 In terms of Buddhist architecture, it began to build large halls which could hold numerous followers such as Zenkouji Temple and Sensouji Temple along with the popularity increased.